Compliance assessment and reponses

 If the Danish Gambling Authority assesses that there is a basis for responding to the gambling operator, the Danish Gambling Authority will send a written notice of consultation to give the gambling operator the opportunity to comment on the matter.

-Finally, the Danish Gambling Authority will either end the case with a response or a concluding letter without a response.
+Finally, the Danish Gambling Authority will end the case with a response in the form of an order and/or a reprimand, a report to the police or a concluding letter without a response.

-If the Danish Gambling Authority decides on a response, the Danish Gambling Authority will publish a summary of the response on the Danish Gambling Authority’s website.
+If the Danish Gambling Authority decides on a response in the form of an order and/or a reprimand, the Danish Gambling Authority will publish a summary of the response on the Danish Gambling Authority’s website.

 If the Danish Gambling Authority decides on an order, the gambling operator will be offered a guidance meeting with the Danish Gambling Authority.